What is Software Development?

 Edmond: Not quite.

-Niklas: But we achived our goal, right?
-To have a two-way communication channel between business and all the way down to the code.
+Niklas: But we achieved our goal, right?
+We have a two-way communication channel between business and all the way down to the code.

 Edmond: The question still remains: What do you write down?
-What do you put inside those files as code?
-We need a feedback loop which keeps us on track, to helps us to avoid swaying away from our business domain, while we are happily busy building our Lego towers.
-Without a feedback loop that proves the focus of the code is on business and more importantly proves it’s correctness - according to the expected behavior - you are just coding the same way that you cook!
+What code do you put inside those files?
+We need a feedback loop which keeps us on track, to help us to avoid swaying away from our business domain, while we are happily busy building our LEGO towers.
+Without a feedback loop that proves the focus of the code is on business, and more importantly, proves its correctness according to the expected behavior, you would just be coding the same way that you cook!

 Niklas: I do not cook that way.
 But I understand what you mean.
 So, please elaborate.